Harvey Weinstein found guilty of rape in Los Angeles trial

 After deliberating for nine days spanning more than two weeks, the jury of eight men and four women reached the verdict at the second criminal trial of the 70-year-old onetime powerful movie mogul, who is two years into a 23-year sentence for a rape and sexual assault conviction in New York.

-Weinstein was found guilty of rape, forced oral copulation and another sexual misconduct count involving an Italian model and actor who said he appeared uninvited at her hotel room door during a Los Angeles film festival in 2013.
-The jury was unable to reach a decision on several counts, notably charges involving Jennifer Siebel Newsom, the wife of California Gov. Gavin Newsom.
+Weinstein was found guilty of rape, forced oral copulation and another sexual misconduct count involving a woman known as Jane Doe 1.
+The jury hung on several counts, notably charges involving Jennifer Siebel Newsom, the wife of California Gov. Gavin Newsom.

 The jury reported it was unable to reach verdicts in her allegations and the allegations of another woman.
 A mistrial was declared on those counts.

-He was also acquitted of a sexual battery allegation made by a massage therapist who treated Weinstein at a hotel in 2010.
+He was also acquitted of a sexual battery allegation made by another woman.

 He faces up to 24 years in prison when he is sentenced.
 Prosecutors and defense attorneys had no immediate comment on the verdict.